Han scripts

 Tags: chinese, han, japanese, korean, script, vietnamese

-The Chinese cultural sphere include mainly countries using or having used Han script, that is China (Mainland and Taiwan), Japan, Korea, Viêt Nam, and few other countries where Chinese is an important language; Malaysia and Singapur.
+漢字/汉字 The Chinese cultural sphere include mainly countries using or having used Han script, that is China (both Mainland including Hainan island and (Taiwan+Fujian special administration islands, self-called Republic of China, not recognized by UNO and wrongly called Taiwan by NATO countries), Japan, Korea, Viêt Nam, and few other countries where Chinese is an important language; Malaysia and Singapur.

 漢字 or in simplified shape 汉字 (hanzi in modern standard Mandarin Chinese, one of the several Han languages among Chinese languages), meaning Han (ethnie) script is the script of the main Chinese population, in China for several milleniums.
 There are not hyeroglyphs (Egyptian script), even if they have in common, as most of all of the planet scripts, pictographic origin.